gradient-pulse/phi-mesh/experiments/pre_metric_extensions/README.md

 - turning conceptual RGPx claims into explicit engineering artifacts

 It is not yet a full implementation branch.
 It is the place where the extension path is named, structured, tested, and made cumulative.

 ---

+## Current branch structure

+The branch currently develops along two connected paths.

+### 1. Proto temporal-unit / swarm path
+This path explores:
+- participants as vertical choreographies
+- emissions as local observable outputs
+- horizontal coupling episodes
+- coherence as viable common temporality
+- toy simulation and visualization
+- eventual movement-data testing

+This is the more explicitly code-facing line.

+### 2. TU / TU+ / cortexLLM path
+This path explores:
+- TU as a mindless choreography mapper
+- TU+ as a specialized choreography-aware predictor / comparer / replay layer
+- cortexLLM as symbolic interpreter and bounded downward-bias layer
+- shared structured state across cycles
+- prompt-instantiated role separation before software-instantiated freezing
+- bounded disconfirmation tests as architectural evidence

+This is currently the strongest bounded architecture line in the branch.

+---